cataclysmbnteam/Cataclysm-BN/doc/TRANSLATING.md

 ## Translators

-The official location for translating Cataclysm: DDA is the [Transifex translations project][1].
+The official location for translating Cataclysm: BN is the [Transifex translations project][1].

 Some of the currently supported languages are: